 Yes, just listen.
 Parent teacher conferences are not just a time for you to talk about the student’s progress in class.
 You can learn a great deal from the parents as well.
 The parents will often have good ideas about how the child learns, what struggles he/she is facing, and possibly information about the homelife that the child might not have shared with you.

 Let the parent speak before jumping in to explain yourself.
 This can be hard when you feel attacked, but sometimes the parent is just as frustrated as you are.
 I’ve found that a lot of parents want to help and just don’t know how.

 If you can listen patiently and calmly, you’re more likely to come to a resolution that works for both of you.
 Being defensive and not listening to the parent is only going to worsen the situation, so take a deep breath and LISTEN.
 Oh, and then make sure to take notes during parent teacher conferences so you remember the important points!

 9. Be positive.

 Remember that parents might have multiple conferences.
 Some parents might not hear a lot of good comments during these conferences.
 The constant negative comments will start to wear on the parent.
 Whether justified or not, no one wants to hear only the bad side.

-If you have discussed specific behavior issues, learning goals, or parent questions, be sure to follow up with the parent.
+If you have discussed specific behavior issues, learning goals, or parent questions, be sure to follow up with the parent after parent teacher conferences.
 Be sure to send home any extra materials the student can work on.
 If time allows, send a thank you note or email to parents who attended.
 One e-mail sent to yourself with a blind copy sent to any parents who attended is a quick way to do this!